rstudio-education/glossRy/README.md

 **Aggregation function**: A function that combines many values into one, such as `sum` or `max`.

-**Alias**: to have two or more references to the same physical data.
+**Alias**: to have two or more references to the same thing (e.g., physical data, file, folder, command, package library, etc).

 **Anonymous function**: a function that has not been assigned a name.
 Anonymous functions are usually quite short, and are usually defined where they are